how to respond to a guy that ghosted you

 There is no rule for how long two people have to be dating before it is deemed ghosting.

-This controversial tactic has only been around for a little more than a decade when the first-ever definition for ghosting appeared in the Urban Dictionary in 2007.
+And to make matters worse ghosting has only been around for a little more than a decade when the first-ever definition for ghosting appeared in the Urban Dictionary in 2007.

 When a person cuts off all communication with the person they’re dating, without an explanation or notice beforehand.